martin-manov/doctrine-search/README.md

 # doctrine-search
-A service that build the "where" part of a doctrine query to search for a term in specified tables and columns.
+A service that builds a "where" string for a doctrine query to search for a term in specified tables and columns.

 Usage: